icwells/compOncDB/README.md

 and the path to tableColumns.txt (also located in the bin by default).
 The host is the only field that may need changing, depending on whether you are using a local or a remote connection.

-Be sure to change the name of "example_config.txt" to "config.txt" (to prevent git from overwritting it).
+Be sure to change the name of "example_config.txt" to "config.txt" (to prevent git from overwriting it).

 ### Testing the Installation
 Run the following in a terminal: